DSHIVAAY-23/rust_interview_prep/RustBasics_Hindi.md

+# Ownership:
-Ownership: A set of rules that governs how Rust manages memory; each value has a single owner, and the value is dropped when the owner goes out of scope.
+A set of rules that governs how Rust manages memory; each value has a single owner, and the value is dropped when the owner goes out of scope.

+# Borrowing:
-Borrowing: Accessing data without taking ownership.
+Accessing data without taking ownership.
 There are two types: immutable (&T) and mutable (&mut T) borrows.

+# Reference:
-Reference: A pointer to a value without owning it.
+A pointer to a value without owning it.
 References allow borrowing (&T or &mut T).

+# Structs:
-Structs: Custom data types that let you group related data using named fields.
+Custom data types that let you group related data using named fields.

+# Enum:
-Enum: A type that can be one of several defined variants.
+A type that can be one of several defined variants.
 Useful for pattern matching and expressive error handling.

+# Methods:
-Methods: Functions defined within an impl block associated with a struct or enum, often taking self as a parameter.
+Functions defined within an impl block associated with a struct or enum, often taking self as a parameter.

+# Generics:
-Generics: Allow defining functions, structs, enums, or traits for multiple types without duplicating code.
+Allow defining functions, structs, enums, or traits for multiple types without duplicating code.

+# Traits:
-Traits: Define shared behavior that types can implement (similar to interfaces in other languages).
+Define shared behavior that types can implement (similar to interfaces in other languages).

+# Lifetimes:
-Lifetimes: Annotate how long references are valid to ensure memory safety without a garbage collector.
+Annotate how long references are valid to ensure memory safety without a garbage collector.

+# Smart Pointers:
-Smart Pointers: Structs that behave like pointers but have additional metadata and capabilities (e.g., Box, Rc, RefCell).
+Structs that behave like pointers but have additional metadata and capabilities (e.g., Box, Rc, RefCell).

+# Macro:
-Macro: Code that writes code—used for meta-programming.
+Code that writes code—used for meta-programming.
 Comes in declarative (macro_rules!) and procedural forms.

+# Concurrency:
-Concurrency: Running multiple tasks in parallel using threads, async/await, or channels (std::thread, tokio, etc.).
+Running multiple tasks in parallel using threads, async/await, or channels (std::thread, tokio, etc.).

+# Trait Object:
-Trait Object: A way to use traits dynamically via dyn Trait, enabling polymorphism at runtime.
+A way to use traits dynamically via dyn Trait, enabling polymorphism at runtime.

+# Trait Bound:
-Trait Bound: Constraints on generic types that require them to implement specific traits.
+Constraints on generic types that require them to implement specific traits.

+# Error
-Error Handling: Rust uses Result<T, E> and Option<T> for error and null-handling, along with ? operator.
+Handling: Rust uses Result<T, E> and Option<T> for error and null-handling, along with ? operator.

+# cargo:
-Cargo: Rust’s build system and package manager.
+Rust’s build system and package manager.
 Handles dependencies, builds, and scripts.

+# OOP:
-OOP: Rust supports OOP concepts like encapsulation and polymorphism using traits, structs, and impl blocks.
+Rust supports OOP concepts like encapsulation and polymorphism using traits, structs, and impl blocks.

+# String:
-String: String is a growable, heap-allocated string type. &str is a string slice (borrowed string).
+String is a growable, heap-allocated string type. &str is a string slice (borrowed string).

+# HashMap:
-HashMap: A key-value collection type (std::collections::HashMap) implemented using hashing.
+A key-value collection type (std::collections::HashMap) implemented using hashing.